- RollUpEurope

 The majority of Graanul’s sales are through long-term (4-5 years), take-or–pay contracts with European utilities, such as Drax, RWE and Orsted.
 All 3 have been Graanul’s clients for more than a decade.
 While Graanul’s contracts tend to be on a shorter side compared to its competitors, such as Enviva (13+ years), this allows for more frequent pricing renegotiation.

-Lesson #4: Block out the noise
+Lesson #4: Block out the noise!

 Graanul’s sale coincided with the post-COVID ESG bubble, since amplified by the Ukraine war and its knock-on effect on European energy supplies.